natalieagus/50005-2023/_os_notes/week3-4_threads.md

 <img src="/50005/assets/images/week3/22.png"  class="center_seventy"/>

-In some systems, especially in many-to-many or two-level models, there is some way for user threads to communicate with kernel threads via scheduler activation, i.e: a mechanism whereby kernel can allocate more threads to the process <span style="color:#f7007f;"><b>on demand</b></span>.
+In some systems, especially in many-to-many or two-level models, there is some way for the user threading library to communicate with kernel threads via scheduler activation, i.e: a mechanism whereby kernel can allocate more threads to the process <span style="color:#f7007f;"><b>on demand</b></span>.
 {:.warning}

 ## Intel Hyper-Threading {#intel-hyper-threading}